Colorado

 Activity Note

-Getting on/off a motorcoach; driving about 60 miles, approximately 1.5 hours including stops.
-Riding a train for 1.5 hours.
-Hiking up to 1 miles; paved and unpaved trails; standing up to an hour at a time.
+Getting on/off a motorcoach; driving about 60 miles, approximately 1.5 hours riding time including stops.
+Getting on/off a train; riding for 1.5 hours.
+Walking up to 1 mile; paved and unpaved trails; standing up to an hour at a time.
 Maximum elevation approximately 11,000 feet.

 Breakfast: